 You will receive 10% commission from every order placed by your referred friends.

 Earn Credits

 Who are we?

 Charlie Banana® was created out of a love for Eco-Friendliness, Quality, and Design.
-Our motive is to design products that are simplecomfortable that are reusable, heathier and promote waste reduction.
+Our motive is to design products that are simple, comfortable that are reusable, heathier and promote waste reduction.